marketingincolor/vimeo.ga.js/readme.md

 ## Contributing
 Want to contribute?
 Great!
 Just fork the project, make your changes and open a [pull request](https://github.com/sanderheilbron/vimeo.ga.js/pulls).

 ## Changelog
+### 0.7 (April 25, 2016)
+* Vimeo IFRAMES now require the CLASS be set to "gtm-vimeo" to properly function.
+This stops all other IFRAMES on the page from being parsed by the script.
+(Added by MIC Dev Team)
+* Updated documentation.

+## Changelog
 ### 0.6 (July 6, 2015)